 Seasonal color and vegetable producing plants need additional nutrients to achieve optimal growth and bloom.
-Moana Nursery recommends using a water-soluble fertilizer every two weeks.
+Moana Nursery recommends using a liquid fertilizer every one to two weeks.
 This fertilizer will provide a powerful injection of nutrients that keep these heavy feeders in bloom and/or producing produce throughout the plants' lifecycle.